Campus construction update: Week of Jan. 7

 Our back pages: Visit the index of earlier Campus Construction Updates.

 -Doug Hubley, Office of Communications and Media Relations

-Tags: Campus Construction Updates Christine Schwartz commons exterior Paul Farnsworth
+Tags: Campus Construction Updates Christine Schwartz Dining Commons Paul Farnsworth

 Leave a Reply

 This is a forum for sharing your thoughts about the preceding post with the public.
 If you have a question for the author, please email the Bates Communications Office at firstname.lastname@example.org.